MSDN-WhiteKnight/CilTools/CilTools.BytecodeAnalysis.NetStandard/ReadMe.txt

 License: BSD 2.0
 Version: 1.3 (23.03.2019)

-CilBytecodeParser reads .NET methods' Common Intermediate Language (CIL) bytecode and converts it into high-level objects or textual CIL representation so they can be easily studied and programmatically processed.
+CilTools.BytecodeAnalysis reads .NET methods' Common Intermediate Language (CIL) bytecode and converts it into high-level objects or textual CIL representation so they can be easily studied and programmatically processed.

 Requirements: .NET Standard 2.0+

-Usage: Add reference to CilBytecodeParser.dll, import CilBytecodeParser namespace.
+Usage: Add reference to CilTools.BytecodeAnalysis.dll, import CilTools.BytecodeAnalysis namespace.
 Use CilReader.GetInstructions to get the collection of instructions from method, CilAnalysis.GetGraph to get a a graph that represents a flow of control between method's instructions, or CilAnalysis.MethodToText when you need to output method's CIL code as text.
-CilBytecodeParser.Extensions namespace provides an alternative syntax via extenstion methods.
+CilTools.BytecodeAnalysis.Extensions namespace provides an alternative syntax via extenstion methods.

 Example:

 using System;
 using System.Collections.Generic;
-using CilBytecodeParser;
+using CilTools.BytecodeAnalysis;
-using CilBytecodeParser.Extensions;
+using CilTools.BytecodeAnalysis.Extensions;

-namespace CilBytecodeParserTest
-{
 class Program
 {
     public static void Hello()
     {
         int a = 1;
         int b = 2;
         Console.WriteLine("Hello, World");
         Console.WriteLine("{0} + {1} = {2}",a,b,a+b);
     }

     static void Main(string[] args)
     {
         IEnumerable<CilInstruction> instructions = typeof(Program).GetMethod("Hello").GetInstructions();

         foreach (CilInstruction instr in instructions)
         {
             Console.WriteLine(instr.ToString());
         }
         Console.ReadKey();
-        }

     }

 }

 /* Output: